6 Methods of Qualitative Consumer Research (with Examples)

 While not a formal ethnography, Wave’s research achieved a similar goal, focusing on contextual inquiries.
 They pulled insights from across the user lifecycle to map the whole customer journey and surface context-aware improvements.
 Onboarding data, exit surveys, and interviews were used in this process.

-5. Qualitative Analysis of Support Tickets and CSAT Data
+5. Qualitative analysis of support tickets and CSAT data

 Going deep into the analysis of such textual information can prove extremely valuable for product development.
 Want to understand common complaints, identify hidden usability issues, or prioritize fixes that matter most to users?
 Start with these sources of information.